To enjoy the full Mail & Guardian online experience: please upgrade your browser

 But in January of this year its leadership went over to Kinshasa’s side.

 The two sides also agreed on “the principle of a local police force, understood as a branch of the Congolese national police, listening to the people and at their service”.

 Obasanjo congratulated the signtaories for showing “the culture of peace and not that of violence”.

 Since the defection of the CNDP leadership and the arrest of Nkunda in Rwanda in January the situation in Nord-Kivu has stabilised.
-But problems posed by another rebel group remain.

 A joint operation by the Rwandan and Congolese military over five weeks in January and February drove Rwandan Hutu rebels belonging to the Democratic Front for the Liberation of Rwanda (FDLR) to the west and north of the province, while failing to end the threat from them.